Soft drinks and ethical nihilism

 A majority of educated people apparently agree with the Wikipedia definition.
 They believe that principles had to come first and their moral feelings second.
 That rationalist view—in fact a rationalization—is deeply embedded in Western popular culture.
 It is prominent even in sitcoms like The Good Place (2016), where evil people study only moral philosophy to improve.

 In a typical introductory course on ethics, you are expected to identify the flaws of each school of thought on the subject, not pick one and live as if it controlled the basic building blocks of your mind.
-Most people seem to get this, insofar as they do not actually pick one theory or live by it, even when they think they should.
+Most people understand this, insofar as they do not actually pick one theory or live by it, even when they think they should.

 Since we apparently rely on feelings, it is a paradox that we assume our feelings are formed “from the top”, by some high-minded god or scholar.
-I suppose that is partly because feelings as such have low cultural status in Western religion and philosophy.
+I suppose that is partly because feelings have low cultural status in Western religion and philosophy.
 Feelings cannot be sorted by their formal validity in the same way as philosophical or legal arguments.
-Another reason why we grant higher status to arguments is that we want to dismiss the will of those who cannot speak.
-Even babies have moral feelings,5 and so do many non-human animals, whom we kill and put in burritos.
+Another reason why we grant higher status to arguments is that we want to dismiss the will of those who cannot speak, including human babies and the non-human animals we kill to put in burritos.
 If you can convince yourself that your behaviour is ultimately governed by philosophy, then you will feel more comfortable eating things that cannot philosophize.

 Nothing prevents the serious study of ethics from the bottom up, using the common ground of biology to improve social interplay.
 Moral feelings are indeed explainable from biology.
 In short, remorse is innate because it is fitting.
 More specifically, it perpetuates the genes that give us remorse, by enhancing the reproductive success of the animals that carry said genes.
 Ultimately, the relevant cognitive and emotional capacity derives from a series of random mutations, the same way we came to detect and appreciate the taste of sugar in a soft drink.

 In our prehistory, feelings and conscience came before even the capacity for theories, and long before value systems or ethics as a philosophical discipline.
-Then we invented the idea that some ethical prescriptions are objectively correct.
-Because this invention has long been dominant, people who encounter my competing view tend to leap to poor conclusions about it.
-For example, they may assume that a natural origin implies that we or nature are basically blank, good, bad, or somehow centrist.
+Importantly, this natural origin of our conscience does not imply that we or nature are basically blank, good, bad, or somehow centrist.
 We’re not.

 Nihilism